jdeluyck/kcoreorg-website/_posts/2009/2009-12-13-rooting-the-htc-hero.md

   * asroot2.zip (current root exploid for Android, works on HTC Hero): <http://forum.xda-developers.com/attachment.php?attachmentid=244212&d=1257621154>
   * Superuser.zip (for the su binary and the Superuser.apk): <a href="http://forum.xda-developers.com/attachment.php?attachmentid=211569&d=1249225060" target="_blank">http://forum.xda-developers.com/attachment.php?attachmentid=211569&d=1249225060</a>
-  * Android SDK (for the HTC Hero, it&#8217;s the 1.5 platform): <a href="http://developer.android.com/sdk/android-1.5.html" target="_blank">http://developer.android.com/sdk/android-1.5.html</a>
+  * Android SDK (for the HTC Hero, it's the 1.5 platform): <a href="http://developer.android.com/sdk/android-1.5.html" target="_blank">http://developer.android.com/sdk/android-1.5.html</a>

 **Howto:**

   * Download the Android SDK, and install/extract it somewhere.
-I&#8217;m using Linux and put it under /home/<user>/android/
+I'm using Linux and put it under /home/<user>/android/
   * Download asroot2.zip, superuser.zip, and extract them in a directory of your choice.
 For instance, /tmp.
   * Change to the Android SDK directory and in that one /tools (here: /home/<user>/android-sdk-linux_86/tools/
   * Start adb (Android Debug Bridge): `./abd wait-for-device`